 Tanzania & Zanzibar Cadogan Guide

-Listed here are my scientific papers and professional articles:
+Most of my scientific papers and professional articles are listed here:

 Amoebiasis.
 Journal of the British Global & Travel Health Association, 2015 XXVI pp 36-7